acss-io/atomizer/docs/configuration.md

 };
 ```

+<p class="noteBox info">The name of the file is arbitrary as this will be passed into Atomizer at build time.</p>

 How you incorporate this file depends on your setup, please refer to the [installation guide](./installation.html) for more info.

-Next, read the config options below to fill out the configuration.
+Next, read the config sections below to learn more about the configuration options available.

 ## Configuration options